 No matter if you are spending 3 days in Seoul during Spring, Summer or Winter, these are the things you should do!

 After a 4-hour flight from warm Hong Kong to Seoul, the moment the doors opened and the freezing breeze struck my face I immediately thought this was not a good idea.
 Winter season in Korea might not be the perfect time for a visit to Seoul, but I did it and it can be fun.

-Of course, most people visit Korea during Winter for the mountain resorts, but I just spent 3 days in Seoul and explored the best things to do in Seoul in winter.
+Of course, most people visit Korea during Winter for the mountain resorts and the beautiful Korean nature, but I just spent 3 days in Seoul and explored the best things to do in Seoul in winter.

 The perfect 3 days in Seoul itinerary

 Before starting, you should know Seoul has 2 airports: Incheon Airport and Gimpo Airport.

 Coming from Hong Kong with a Korean low-cost company, my final destination was Incheon Airport.